rixx/books.rixx.de/data/reviews/diane-duane/a-wizard-abroad/index.md

   rating: 3
 ---

 Nita goes to Ireland - it felt less important, somehow, and just like following a pattern.
-But since the pattern is pretty good, I still enjoyed reading it.
+But since the pattern is good, I still enjoyed reading it.